Tax Reform Act of 1969

 It also established individual and corporate minimum taxes and a new tax schedule for single taxpayers.
-The Act slightly increased standard deductions and personal exemptions and created more stringent requirements on nonprofit organizations, which many argue drove them to professionalization.
+The act slightly increased standard deductions and personal exemptions and created more stringent requirements on nonprofit organizations, which many argue drove them to professionalization.
+One requirement in the law was that foundations were unable to control a private company and was created the distinction between public charities and private foundations.
+Associate Professor of Law Philip Hackney said Congress "revamped the tax rules to force charitable foundations created and controlled by the wealthy to pay out charitable dollars annually and avoid self-dealing."

 Summary

 The Office of Tax Analysis of the United States Department of the Treasury summarized the tax changes as follows.